Van security: how to keep your van and tools safe

 Even if you're parking in your own driveway, you should still consider taking some straightforward security measures, like installing security lights or a lockable gate.

-When it comes to insurance and parking, one of the most important steps is to park your van where you told your insurer you will be parking it.
-That way, if you are unfortunate enough to fall victim to theft, you'll still be covered.
+When it comes to insurance and parking, one of the most important steps is to park your van where you told your insurer you'd be parking it.
+That way, if you're unfortunate enough to fall victim to theft, you'll still be covered.

 Keep a record of what's in your van

 Keeping a detailed inventory of the contents of your van will really help if you have to make an insurance claim.

 It may also remind you of the value of all your tools and equipment - which may help you to remember to take sensible security precautions.

 As tradespeople tend to build their collections of tools over many years, it's very easy to underestimate their total value.
 The average value of a reported stolen tool is £385, and an estimated 217,000 tools were stolen between 2017 - 2019.

-For particularly expensive items, keep receipts in order to simplify the claims process if it comes to it – just make sure you don’t keep the receipts in your van!
+For more expensive items, keep receipts to simplify the claims process if it comes to it - just make sure you don't keep the receipts in your van

 Make your staff aware of van security

 You may remember to lock your doors and unload your van at night, but are you as confident about those who work with or for you?

-If other people have access to your van, make sure they are well informed about its security features and understand your expectations.
+If other people have access to your van, make sure they're well informed about its security features and understand your expectations.

 If you have an employee induction programme, make sure to include some security training so that it becomes part of the culture of your business.